 - Model what the best researchers do.
 Not every successful researcher is a role model: R “Ray” Wang tweets so often (65 times a day) we all doubt that he sleeps.
 But the best researchers can be learnt from: keep a keen eye on what they do to be successful, not just the results of their success.

 - Write.
 It’s not easy, but you have to write every day.
 Write even if it’s marginal to your topic.
-Write even if it’s a bridge that stops mid-way over the river.
+Write even if it’s a bridge that stops midway over the river.
+Here is a great place to get started.

 - Then also learn that writing is a craft.
 Listen to your editors, if you are lucky enough to have them.
 Your readers are even less well informed than your editors.
 Read books on writing (I love The Pyramid Principle) but also remember that your readers will love writing that is amusing, well-structured, oriented around their questions and concise.
 Start with any one of those, and then master the others.